-The largest and one of the most superb spaces on board the REGAL EMPRESS is the Caribbean Dining Room located on Restaurant Deck, aft.
-It's 548 passenger capacity encompasses the full width of the ship and can accomodate the entire passenger load in two sittings.
-As seen by the two photos, the room has remained unchanged since the days when it suited the tourist class as the Olympian Dining Hall on board OLYMPIA .
-The most notable changes that have taken place is the carpeting, curtains, and the replaced forward painting.
-The undeniable splendour of this room can be appreciated by knowing that the burled wood veneers bristling on thin rounded columns and bulkhead paneling, are original as is the etched glass panels with nautical touches of sea life.
+The largest and one of the most superb spaces on board the REGAL EMPRESS was the Caribbean Dining Room located on Restaurant Deck, aft.
+It's 548 passenger capacity encompassesd the full width of the ship and could accomodate the entire passenger load in two sittings.
+As seen by the following photos below, the room remained largely unchanged since the days when it suited the tourist class as the Olympian Dining Hall on board OLYMPIA .
+The most notable changes that took place were the carpeting, curtains, and the replaced forward painting(See History).
+The undeniable splendour of this room can be appreciated by knowing that the burled wood veneers bristling on thin rounded columns and bulkhead paneling, were original as is the etched glass panels with nautical touches of sea life.

 The Olympian Dining Hall looking forward/starboard as it originally appeared on the 1950s.
 Rob OBrien collection